 Growing up, my family called me “Question Robin,” and not much has changed.
 Now, allow me to answer your own burning questions.

 Great question!
-“Vegan and animal-friendly folks” provide products or services that actively promote the compassionate treatment of non-human animals.
-They could be for-profit businesses, non-profit organizations, entrepreneurs, CEOs, or anything in-between.
+“Vegan and eco-friendly folks” take daily actions to promote compassion for animals and protect the planet we share.
+They could be small business owners, non-profit stakeholders, entrepreneurs, or anything in-between.
 I want to partner with them because I strongly support their efforts and I believe all creatures can co-exist in a way that doesn’t destroy our health, our ecosystem, and our ethics.
-For more on the topic of why I made the switch to veganism (and changed my entire business model), check out my blog post, Veganism as a Vocation.
+For more on the topic of why I made the switch to a vegan lifestyle and business, check out my blog post, Veganism as a Vocation.

 In many cases, yes.
-So long as the products and services provided by the group or business don’t have anything to do with eating, wearing, experimenting, exploiting, or otherwise harming animals, I’m happy to talk about the possibility of teaming up!
+So long as they don’t offer or promote products and services that exploit our fellow animals or damage the environment, I’m happy to talk about teaming up!

 Right, I only break out the power tools in extreme cases. 😉 I prefer the term “wordsmith” to “copywriter” or “editor,” simply because it’s more descriptive of my creative process (and because it’s more fun to say).
 While I love to craft a piece of writing out of thin air, more frequently my role is one of shaping and refining the raw content supplied by my clients.
 Regardless of my title or what we choose to call the “wordsmithing” process, the end result is a message that’s clear, meaningful, and memorable.